***2020 Recruiting – Now Accepting Applications***

 - Have or willing to gain knowledge and experience in Local/Regional Areas, Parks and Trails.

-- Personal Survival Equipment (Minimum 24 Hour Survival Pack) and Basic Outdoor Gear.
+- Personal Survival Equipment (Minimum 24 Hour Survival Pack) and Basic Outdoor Gear to be obtained within five months of enrollment.

 - A Commitment to a Minimum 2 Years Service